unsetbit/queen/README.md

 The only thing you cannot configure through the command line is populators, you'll need a [Queen config file](https://github.com/ozanturgut/queen/wiki/Queen-Config-File) to define those.

+Examples for these commands are available at the [command line options](https://github.com/ozanturgut/queen/wiki/Command-line-Options) wiki page.

 ### ```[path]``` _queenConfig.js by default_

 This can either be a local file path, or a URL.
 The file can either be a Queen config file, or